-Biden’s legal justification for striking the Islamic State leader in Syria — and why not everyone agrees
+Biden’s legal justification for striking ISIS leader in Syria — and why not everyone agrees

 Although the AUMF was specifically written with the perpetrators of 9/11 in mind, Obama argued in 2013 that it also applied to the then-rising Islamic State — which did not exist in 2001 — because it was an “associated force” of al-Qaeda.

-This interpretation of the AUMF has since been the legal backbone for many other U.S. military operations, including in Libya and Somalia, carried about by the president without congressional approval or oversight.
+This interpretation of the AUMF has since been the legal backbone for many other U.S. military operations, including in Libya and Somalia, carried about by a president without congressional approval or oversight.
 It was similarly the legal basis for the deadly 2019 raid in Syria on Qurayshi’s predecessor, Abu Bakr al-Baghdadi.

 By the time of Baghdadi’s death, the Islamic State and al-Qaeda had undergone a very public split.